 Which assets are commonly traded in swing strategy?

-How to manage risk in swing trading?
+How to manage risk as a swing trader?